eaccmk/cypress-POC/README.md

 ## Credits 🙏

-Thanks ! [cypress.io] for helping to overcome fundamentel challnege of setting up a Test Automation framework.
+Thanks ! [cypress.io] for helping to overcome fundamental challenge  of setting up a Test Automation framework.

 ## License 🔰